 If your irregular period is accompanied by other symptoms, such as difficulty losing weight, fatigue, cramps, constipation, fertility problems or acne, an undiagnosed health issue may be to blame [10,11]

 Several common conditions, such as like polycystic ovary syndrome (PCOS) and thyroid irregularities, affect the body’s ability to regulate hormone levels, which may impact your menstrual cycle.
 If your phentermine period problems seem more severe, more wide-reaching or longer-lasting than others’, talk to your doctor about getting tested for other potential causes.

-Understanding the relationship between phentermine and your period from a scientific perspective is one thing, but hearing from your peers provides even more information in some cases.
+Understanding the relationship between phentermine and your period from a scientific perspective is one thing, but hearing from other women provides even more information in some cases.

-Here, 25 real women share how phentermine affects their menstrual cycle:
+Here, 25 real women share how taking phentermine affected their menstrual cycle:

 I started phentermine on 4/3/18 I have lost 11 lbs.
 I am currently using Nexplanon birth control and have never had a period with it but since I started taking phentermine I am now experiencing spotting and some light bleeding and cramping.
 This would be my normal period time so I assume all is normal.